Constants in C language | what is Constant and Different types of Constants

 - String Constants.

-C have few rules to construct Numeric constants those are
+C Language have few rules to construct Numeric constants.
+Here are the rules.

 - Numeric constant should have at-least one digit.